mathigon/textbooks/content/codes/content.md

 If we send three copies, then we will know that there's an error, *and* be able to see which message is correct.
 This would be an [Error Correcting Code](gloss).

 But this would consume a lot of space!
-Imagine if you bought a state-of-the-art smartphone with 96 GB of memory, used this type of error correction.
-It would only be able to hold less than [[32]] GB of memory!
-Two thirds of it would be repeated data.
+Imagine if you bought a state-of-the-art smartphone with 96 GB of memory which used this type of error correction.
+It would only be able to hold less than [[32]] GB of memory! [[Two thirds|one third|one half]] of the space would be redundant data.

 There must be a better way.